We’ve gained a good understanding of assignment as a tool in modeling, as well

 is syntactic sugar for

-simply calls the procedure (of no arguments) produced by
+Force simply calls the procedure (of no arguments) produced by

-, so we can implement force
+delay, so we can implement force as a procedure:

-This implementation suffices for delay
+This implementation suffices for delay and force to work as

 advertised, but there is an important optimization that we can include.
 In